cjdeniz9/inv-tracker/README.md

 This project was built using React and Tailwind to create a more efficient workflow and providing financial insights when keeping track of your inventory.

-# Note

-For demo purpose, I permanently added the first item in your inventory to speed up the process of navigating through the site.
-To test out the all features, please add more items.

 ### [Live](https://inv-tracker.netlify.app/)

 # Features